 Summary: Camp In the Pines 2015 challenge story.
 Adam holds a secret but can’t tell because of injuries so it is up to his brothers and father to try work out who hurt him, why, what they might do next, but most importantly, how to stop them.
 It’s his youngest brother who proves to be invaluable in working out what they have to do until the oldest can recover enough to tell them what he knows.

-Adam Knows a Secret (by BettyHT)
+Adam Knows a Secret

 In the softly lit patient room of Doctor Martin’s office, the words were spoken softly and were nearly unintelligible.
 “Clover.
 Danger.
 Thom.
 Kill sons.”